 Because we don’t see clients in person, we can’t “eyeball” things.
 We need data.
 So we have detailed psychometric (personality) profiles on our clients.
 We track compliance and every measurable and relevant behavior.
 And, of course, we regularly collect photos and monitor body composition and performance outcomes.

-And as a result of this rigorous data collection, I’m guessing that we here at Precision Nutrition know, better than almost anyone else in the world, which variables are most important to body transformation success.
+As a result of this rigorous data collection, I’m guessing that we here at Precision Nutrition know, better than almost anyone else in the world, which variables are most important to body transformation success.

 Now, remember, I’m not talking about what we think is correlated to success.
 I’m talking about what we absolutely know is correlated with success.
 Success here meaning compliance, consistency, and ultimately, fat loss, muscle gain, and life-changing health improvements.